LeMedia

 Option 2: LibreELEC (Generic A20 Build)

-LibreELEC is a dedicated media center OS.
-Check for generic Allwinner A20 builds compatible with Banana Pi.
+LibreELEC is a dedicated media centre OS.
+Check for generic Allwinner A20 builds that work with Banana Pi.

 Download sources: